tari-labs/tari-university/src/protocols/intro-to-i2P/MainReport.md

 The designated use of relay nodes in the Tor network gives the network a couple of important characeristics:
 - The stability of the network is proportional to the number of relay nodes in the network.
 The less the relay nodes the less stable the network becomes.
-- The security of the network is also proportinal to the number of relay nodes.
-The more the relay nodes the less vulnerable it is agaist attacks.
+- The security of the network is also proportional to the number of relay nodes.
+A network with more active relay nodes is less vulnerable against attacks.
-- Finally, the speed of the network is proportinal to the number of relay nodes.
+- Finally, the speed of the network is proportional to the number of relay nodes.
 The more nodes there are the faster the network becomes. [[13]]

 ### Types of Tor Relays/Nodes Routing
 Tor's relay nodes do not all function in the same way.
 There are four types of relay nodes - a Guard/Entry, Middle, Exit and Bridge node.